snpscrn/sdk-ios/README.md

 [self presentViewController: [[UINavigationController alloc] initWithRootViewController: snapViewController] animated: YES completion: nil];
 ```

 The SnapscreenSnapViewController will send callbacks to the delegate you pass and you are responsible for dismissing the ViewController once it's no longer needed.
 The ViewController does not dismiss itself in any situation.
-The **SnapscreenSearchResult** you receive from the delegate callback will have the sportsMatchResult set when the search is successful.
+The **SnapscreenSearchResult** you receive from the delegate callback will have the sportEventSearchResult set when the search is successful.

 ## Snapping Advertising content